aimeesimons/EEE4022S-Final-Project-2024-SMNAIM002/DigSilent Models/README.md

 - FinalModelEEE4022S_1 -> which is the 21-Bus model
 - TesterModelEEE4022S_1 -> which is the built tester model

-*Both of these models can be imported into DigSilent Powerfactory *All required scripts are already embedded
+* Both of these models can be imported into DigSilent Powerfactory
+* All required scripts are already embedded -> they need only be edited with the specific filepaths.